-The gentle climb topped out at 89 m before descending again to the Allt an t-Strathain (‘stream of the valley’).
 Ahead, Ben Mor Coigach (Beinn Mhòr na Còigich, ‘great peak of Coigach’) lurked in the mist.
 It was this 743 m high mountain that blocked the way to Achiltibuie, necessitating either the long road detour or a precipitous scramble round its flank.

 On the far side of the Allt an t-Strathain, the first of several stretches of old road alignment were visible, the path of the A-road having been smoothed out when it was doubled (which I believe was sometime around 1980 but have been unable to corroborate).

-Since I love an old road alignment, I might have been tempted to take it in preference to the new one but a fence right across it made it more effort than it was worth.
+Since I love an old road alignment, I might have been tempted to take it in preference to the new one but a fence right across it made that more effort than it was worth.

 I stuck with the new road as it wound its way along to the fishing village of Ardmair (Àird Mhèar) on the shore of Loch Kanaird; its name means ‘finger promontory’.

 Ardmair seemed pleasant enough, insofar as a handful of houses is enough to form an opinion about.
 It stares out at Isle Martin (Eilean Mhàrtainn), which is now a bird sanctuary with no permanent human residents, though a house is available to rent.